themagicalmammal/howtolinux/docs/Guide/prefferredapps.md

 ```bash
 sudo dpkg --add-architecture i386
 ```
-2. Then follow these **Steps:**
+1. Then follow these **Steps:**
 ```bash
 wget https://dl.winehq.org/wine-builds/winehq.key && sudo apt-key add winehq.key
 sudo apt-add-repository deb\ https://dl.winehq.org/wine-builds/ubuntu/\ $(lsb_release -c | sed 's/Codename:\t/''/g')\ main && sudo apt update
 sudo apt install --install-recommends winehq-stable -y
 ```
-3. Then open wine configuration, add download the additional wine files
+1. Then open wine configuration, add download the additional wine files
 ```bash
 winecfg
 ```
 **Saftey with Wine** - Never use wine with sudo.
 Windows apps always run with admin rights in wine.
 No sudo needed sometimes, You need to tell wine to start an app as a "normal user" but, you never need to run it with admin rights because it already does.
 So from this, you could be thinking can't hurt to run wine with sudo, Right?
 Yes, it can hurt, or do you believe that a potential Virus wouldn't be happy to be run with root rights?
 Viruses work through wine like they would on Windows. sudo gives them even more privileges.

 ## 3. Lutris
 Lutris is an Open Source gaming platform for Linux.
-It installs and launches games so you can start playing without the hassle of setting up your games.
+It installs and launches games, so you can start playing without the hassle of setting up your games.
 ```bash
 sudo add-apt-repository ppa:lutris-team/lutris
 sudo apt update